×

 Review: Lenovo Yoga 7i 2-in-1

 Who it's for: I would recommend the Lenovo Yoga 7i to students, especially over something like a MacBook.
 Not only is it cheaper, but its unique 2-in-1 form factor is ideal for jotting down notes directly onto Google Docs.
-The large screen offers plenty of space for studying or streaming content during breaks.
-Plus, if you find yourself hopping between browser tabs often, the Intel Core Ultra 7 chipset will serve you well.
+The large screen offers ample space for studying or streaming content during breaks.
+Plus, the Intel Core Ultra 7 chipset will serve you well if you find yourself hopping between browser tabs often.

 Who should look elsewhere: If you care deeply about display quality, you might want to skip this one.
 The color output is underwhelming, and the 300-nit screen is pretty dim.
-You're going to have a difficult time seeing the display in brightly lit environments.
+You'll have a difficult time seeing the display in brightly lit environments.

 Lenovo Yoga 7i 2-in-1 tech specs: Processor: Intel Core Ultra 5 226V | Graphics Card: Integrated Intel Arc Graphics 130VRAM: 16GBScreen size: 16-inch 1,920 x 1,200 pixel resolution touchscreenOperating system: Windows 11 | Dimensions: 14.21 x 10.11 x 0.62 inches